 Michael Whitworth has done it again.
-This volume is the third in his series of companion guides to books of the Bible, following Epic of God for Genesis and Derision of Heaven foliveandlongr Daniel.
+This volume is the third in his series of companion guides to books of the Bible, following Epic of God for Genesis and Derision of Heaven for Daniel.
 These guides meet a need in Christian writing: they are more substantive than most Sunday School guides and more accessible than most worthwhile commentaries.
 I can recommend these books as great reading for anyone who wants to get to know one of the Biblical books a little bit better.

 Living and Longing is timely.
 It’s always tempting for an author to spend 300 pages chasing rabbits and 0 pages actually challenging his readers, but Michael doesn’t fall into that trap.
 He does indulge our curiosity and spends some time on some of the curiosities (e.g., the man of lawlessness, holy kisses, etc.), but he makes sure these side trails bring us home to the main point.